5 minutes read

 With the chilling bite of winter in the air and the frenzied shopping sprees happening all around, it’s clear the holidays are here.
 If you’re running a digital marketing campaign for your online shop or e-commerce website, you should make sure all your bases are covered to capture as much business from the holidays as possible.

 Haven’t prepared anything yet?
 No worries!
-Here’s a snappy checklist of some things you can do to set up your online marketing campaign for the holiday season.
+Here’s a snappy checklist of some things you can do to set up your digital marketing campaign for the holiday season.

 Your Onsite Checklist